 When it comes to the cost, there is a significant difference.
 A tummy tuck can cost over $20,000 depending on the geographical location and surgeon whereas a significantly lower price can usually be found in Mexico.
 It is these lower costs that will often drive people in that direction.

 Before going to Mexico, it is also a good idea to research the surgeon that you have.
 You need to make sure that he or she is fully accredited and licensed by a recognized medical organization.
 They will also need to coordinate with your primary care physician in the states to ensure your post-op experience is successful.

 List of Physicians Who Perform the Tummy Tuck procedure:

 Mexico Cosmetic Center is working with top hospitals and certified surgeons in Tijuana, Mexico.
 MCC offers plastics, cosmetics, reconstructive and post-bariatric body contouring including Tummy Tuck.
-Here are the list of Mexican Board Certified Plastic surgeons who perform Tummy Tuck.
+Here is the list of Mexican Board Certified Plastic surgeons who perform Tummy Tuck.

 Planning for Your Surgery

-First, send picture(s) of the areas needed to be contoured to our patient coordinator.
+First, send the picture(s) of the areas needed to be contoured to our patient coordinator.
 Then, fill out our online health questionnaire.
 The surgeon will review the picture(s) along with the health history and make recommendations.
 The patient coordinator then will contact you and consult with you about the surgeon’s suggestions.